-Although West Virginia has not been affected to date, Boone Memorial Hospital is watching the spread of the COVID-19 coronavirus closely.
-Hospital staff and administration are taking proactive and preventive measures to protect its patients and employees.
-The hospital's approach is that of aggressive preparedness, not panic.
+Boone Memorial Hospital continues to respond to and monitor the spread of the COVID-19 coronavirus.
+Hospital staff and administration have taken proactive and preventive measures to protect its patients and employees.

-Boone Memorial has developed a COVID-19 task force.
-With guidance from the CDC (Centers for Disease Control) and the Centers for Medicare and Medicaid Services, the task force initiative will ensure all staff members are trained, equipped and ready to implement best practices needed to detect the disease, prevent the spread of the disease, compassionately care for confirmed or suspected COVID-19 patients and prepare for a larger number of patients in the context of an escalating outbreak.
+With guidance from the CDC (Centers for Disease Control) and the Centers for Medicare and Medicaid Services, Boone Memorial developed a COVID-19 task force, which continues to ensure all staff members are trained, equipped and ready to implement best practices needed to detect the disease, prevent the spread of the disease, compassionately care for confirmed or suspected COVID-19 patients and prepare for a larger number of patients in the context of an escalating outbreak.

 People are encouraged to take common sense precautions to prevent the spread of all infectious diseases, including COVID-19.